What help can you get if you can’t pay your important bills and debts?

 You can ask the lender for a payment arrangement on car finance.
 But this is a priority debt and your car is at risk if you can’t pay it in full.

 See Can you afford your car finance? for details of your options.
 Even if you want to keep your car you need to know about your right to end a car finance contract early.
+And you may be able to make an affordability complaint.

 If you aren’t sure about what the best option for you is, talk to National Debtline.